 WLS Programs In Belize

 World Leadership School works with host communities throughout Belize.
-A typical School-to-School Partnership program includes an orientation on the mainland with a visit to Mayan ruins, a community project in a rural host community, and final reflections on a small island in the middle of the Belizean barrier reef.
+A typical School-to-School Partnership student travel program in Belize includes an orientation on the mainland with a visit to Mayan ruins, a community project in a rural host community, and final reflections on a small island in the middle of the Belizean barrier reef.
 Each host community provides a rich and unique glimpse into daily life in Belize and allows students and faculty to build lasting relationships that grow every year.
-World Leadership School only sends 2 – 3 traveling schools to each host community in order to ensure the sustainability and authenticity of our programs.
+World Leadership School only sends 2 – 3 traveling schools to each host community in order to ensure the sustainability and authenticity of our Belize student travel programs.